Jump toUpdate content

-A GRE tunnel allows you to connect Scaleway Instances with Scaleway Dedibox dedicated servers and vice versa to exchange files over a virtual network connection that passes through the public Internet.
+A GRE tunnel allows you to connect Scaleway Instances with Scaleway Dedibox dedicated servers and vice versa to exchange files over a virtual network connection that passes through the public internet.

-- You have an account and are logged into the Scaleway console
+• A Scaleway account logged into the console

-- You have sudo privileges or access to the root user on both machines
+• sudo privileges or access to the root user

 Setting up the tunnel on a Scaleway Instance

-Connect to the Cloud Instance via SSH:
+1. Connect to the Scaleway Instance via SSH:

 ssh root@your-instance-ip

-:touch /opt/configure-tunnel.sh
+touch /opt/configure-tunnel.sh

 nano /opt/configure-tunnel.sh